xiaoyanh/STATS335_F23/final/final.md

 ## Prerequisites

 This homeworks assumes you already possess a github account.
 It also assumes you have `git`, `pip`, and `conda` installed on your computer.
-If not, there are many resources online for installing them: Please independently install them using the resource of your choice before proceeding.
+If not, there are many resources online for installing them: Please do so before proceeding.

 ## Read Notebook